How to Meal Prep for Beginners

 It can get tiresome eating if you prepare the same exact meals all the time.

-Lacking variety of macro nutrients and micro nutrients is one drawback if the meals aren’t varied.
+Lacking a variety of macronutrients and micronutrients is one drawback if the meals aren’t varied.

 It does take a bit of time initially.
 (However the more you do it, the quicker it gets.)